Mxn-ptr/holbertonschool-smiling-school/README.md

 ## 0x0B.
 Implement a design with bootstrap

-In this project, you will implement 3 web pages with Bootstrap.
-You will use all HTML/CSS/Accessibility/Responsive design/Bootstrap knowledges that you learned previously.
+In this project, I have to implement 3 web pages with Bootstrap.
+I will use all HTML/CSS/Accessibility/Responsive design/Bootstrap knowledges.

-You won’t have a lot of instruction, you are free to implement it the way that you want - the objective is simple: Have fully functional web pages that look the same as the designer file.

 Here the final result:

 ![Final result.](/images/README.jpg "This is the final result.")

 ## Requirements
-You have to use Bootstrap
+I have to use Bootstrap
-Your styles.css must be as small as you can - you must use as much as you can Bootstrap classes
+My styles.css must be as small as you can - you must use as much as you can Bootstrap classes

 ## Imports
-For this project, you will need: fonts from Google, JQuery, Bootstrap CSS/JS
+For this project, I will need: fonts from Google, JQuery, Bootstrap CSS/JS

 ```
 <link href="https://fonts.googleapis.com/css?family=Source+Sans+Pro&display=swap" rel="stylesheet">